Alexander Learmonth > New Square Chambers > London, England > Lawyer Profile

 Singing in choirs and as soloist and in operas; cycling.

-Alexander Learmonth –New Square Chambers ‘An excellent property junior.
+Alexander Learmonth QC –New Square Chambers ‘An excellent property barrister.
 Comfortable arguing in writing or on his feet.
 A team player and especially good at property disputes in the context of trusts.’

 New Square Chambers is a set with ‘renowned expertise in public rights of way, village greens, administrative and public law’ and is equally well-regarded for its handling of real property and landlord and tenant disputes.
 George Laurence QC is ‘a leading authority on the law relating to public rights of way and open spaces‘.
 In a recent highlight, Alexander Learmonth was instructed for Price v Saundry, a Court of Appeal case in which he represented the beneficiary of a dozen rental properties in forcing the trustee to account for and sell the portfolio; the matter was gained further significance via the discovery of various irregularities and illegal payments.